 Photograph by Philip Haynes

-Lewis Hine is the founder of Friend Finder.
+Lewis Hine is the founder of A World With Friends.

-Lewis started Friend Finder to help children who miss a lot of time at school due to chronic illness and disability come together to make friends.
+Lewis started A World With Friends to help children who miss a lot of time at school due to chronic illness and disability come together to make friends.

-Hi, I am Lewis Hine and I started Friend Finder when I was 14 years old.
+Hi, I am Lewis Hine and I started A World With Friends when I was 14 years old.

 I was only 17 months old when I was first diagnosed with a brain tumour and I have been battling illness ever since.
 I have had over 13 brain surgeries among other surgeries and treatments.
 I suffer with hydrocephalus (water on the brain) which is treated with a mechanical pump in my brain called a 'shunt' and I also have drug resistant epilepsy.
 I was diagnosed with end-stage renal failure earlier this year and although I am currently in ‘recovery’, I now, undergo regular testing to monitor this.
 This now affects and limits what medical treatment I can receive for my other conditions and as you can imagine, this has made life even more challenging than it already was!